 Fasten off and weave in end(s).

 This project usually needs some blocking.
-I just get it wet, lay it flat on a folded up paper towel on the kitchen counter, place another folded up paper towel over it, and put a heavy cutting board on top.
+I just get it wet, lay it flat on a folded up paper towel on the kitchen counter, place another folded up paper towel over it, and put a heavy cutting board on top and leave it overnight.
 The paper towels help soak up the water and dries it faster.
 Feel free to use your own favorite blocking method to get it to lie flat.